 Advent in Germany

 The start of Advent also usually marks the start of the Christmas festivities in Germany.
 In early December the oven is heated up and we start to bake all those Christmas cookies and cakes.
+German Marzipan, candied orange peel and lemon peel and Lebkuchen spice are all traditional German baking ingredients.
 Also, Christmas celebrations start taking place, such as Christmas markets and fairs.

 German Christmas Cookie Baking Tradition